-Dogs and cats that are not wearing a current vaccination for rabies are held for 3 days.
-Dogs and cats that are currently vaccinated for rabies and are wearing their tags at impoundment are held for 10 calendar days.
+Dogs and cats that are not identified as having an owner are held for 3 days.
+Dogs and cats that have been identified as having an owner will be held for 10 days.
 After the holding period has concluded animals may be placed up for adoption, released to rescue, or humanely euthanized.

 No, per policy the shelter can not describe animals over the phone.
 You are welcome to come into the Animal Shelter as often as you like, during business hours, to look for your pet.
 For more information on how to contact the Animal Shelter, or to review their business hours, visit the Animal Shelter page.

-Notify Animal Control dispatch (inside City limits, call 432-333-3641, and outside City limits in Ector County call 432-335-3050) of the location of the barking dog and an officer will go to that location and speak with the owners of the dog.
-If the barking continues you can come to the Animal Shelter and pick up a prosecutor referral form.
+Notify the Odessa Police Department at 432-333-3641, opt 8 of the location of the barking dog and an officer will go to that location and speak with the owners of the dog.

 You may purchase Accidents Reports online for $6, available 24 hours a day, or in person for a fee of $4 at the Records Unit of the Odessa Police Department.
 We cannot accept mail requests for accident reports.

 Offense/Incident Reports can be obtained in person from the Odessa Police Department Records Unit.
 Cash or money order only.
 Personal checks are not accepted.

 Records are available during normal business hours of Monday through Friday from 8 am to 5 pm Central Standard Time (CST) (excluding holidays).
 The Records Unit is part of the Odessa Police Department, located at:205 N Grant AvenueOdessa, TX 79761